YaSuenag/ffmasm/examples/jvmci/README.md

 ffmasm examples - jvmci
 ===================

-This is an example of ffmasm to `getpid` syscall on AMD64.
+This is an example of ffmasm to `getpid` syscall on Linux.
 Machine code would be installed CodeCache on HotSpot via JVMCI.

 # Requirements

 * Java 25
-* AMD64 Linux
+* Linux
 * Maven

 # How to run

-## 1. Build cpumodel
+## 1. Build

 ```bash
 mvn clean package